Pasadena Wrongful Death Attorney

 There are other circumstances that may warrant additional time to file a wrongful death lawsuit.
-If an individual passes away due to a defective design or construction, for example, then the family will be given 6 months to file a wrongful death lawsuit.
+For example, if an individual passes away due to a defective design or construction, then the family will be given 6 months to file a wrongful death lawsuit.
 For situations involving minors, there are special rules applied.
 If a minor wants to file a lawsuit for the death of their parent(s), they are not given a deadline until they turn 18 years old.
-Once the minor is of age, then they have a time frame of 2 years to sue the individual at fault for the loss of their parent(s).
+Once the minor is of age, then they have a time frame of 2 years to sue the individual at-fault for the loss of their parent(s).

 Medical malpractice claims include special guidelines.
-According to the California Code of Civil Procedure section 340.5, the victim’s heir(s) are given 1 to 3 years of time to file a wrongful death lawsuit, starting from the date they first discovered the reckless behavior that resulted in the death of their loved one.
-It is ideal to reach out to an experienced Pasadena wrongful death attorney to review your case to determine whether or not you are still able to sue the individual at fault for the incident.
+According to the California Code of Civil Procedure section 340.5, the victim’s heir(s) are given 1 to 3 years of time to file a wrongful death lawsuit, starting from the date they initially discovered the reckless behavior that resulted in the death of their loved one.
+It is ideal to reach out to a Pasadena wrongful death attorney to review your case to determine whether or not you are still able to sue the individual at-fault for the incident.

 If you exceed the statute of limitations, you will no longer be qualified to file a wrongful death lawsuit.
-Thus, it is important to act immediately to ensure that you and your family receive the justice you deserve along with maximum compensation for the losses that were caused by the wrongful death.
+This is why it is important to act immediately to ensure that you and your family receive the justice you deserve along with maximum compensation for the losses that were caused by the wrongful death.